Haymarket Center Philosophy

 Rehabs.com 360 Guide

-Haymarket Center, founded in 1975, is one of the largest facilities in Chicago dedicated to helping those struggling with substance abuse issues — serving up to 18,000 men, women, and children each year.
-Haymarket offers a full range of services, including residential, outpatient, detoxification and over 30 specialized programs (more than half of which are CARF-accredited).
+Haymarket Center, founded in 1975, is one of the largest facilities in Chicago, Ill. dedicated to helping those seeking treatment for substance abuse.
+The facility serves up to 18,000 men, women, and children each year.
+Haymarket offers a full range of services, including residential, outpatient, detox and over 30 specialized programs.

 TREATMENT & ASSESSMENT

 Haymarket Center’s staff includes medical and counseling professionals such as social workers, counselors, and family therapists.
-The medically monitored detox facilities employ a psychiatric team and 24-hour nursing coverage.
+The medically-monitored detox facilities employ a psychiatric team and 24-hour nursing coverage.
 The facility also has a 14-member Board of Directors with extensive credentials and varied backgrounds.
+It is a part of the 29% of treatment facilities in the U.S. accredited by CARF.

 ACCOMMODATIONS & AMENITIES

-To better serve their surrounding community, Haymarket Center provides services in both Spanish and Polish.
+To better serve their surrounding community, Haymarket Center is one of the 325 facilities in the state to offer services in other languages.
+Services are available in English, Spanish, and Polish.
 Smoking is allowed on-site, and cell phone use is limited.
 Visitation is arranged individually between the client and his or her counselor, and in terms of food, clients receive three meals per day in the cafeteria.

 WHAT ALUMNI SAY

-Some Rehabs.com reviewers were not as pleased.
-Denise, for instance, recommended that “they could have been more professional.”
+Feedback about the staff ranged from the positive to the negative.
+One alum noted “they could have been more professional.”
 And an anonymous alum wrote: “This place is a joke.”
-Even the survey respondents who gave high scores for treatment effectiveness mentioned that there was not much family involvement.
+Also, even the survey respondents who gave high scores for treatment effectiveness mentioned that there was not much family participation available.
+However, even amongst negative reviews, alumni generally indicated that the treatment was affordable.

 WHAT FRIENDS & FAMILY SAY

-Reviews from loved ones were also mixed.
-Some gave stellar ratings and praised the ease of entry, but voiced complaints with regard to the specific programming and the food.
-The connectivity/visitor policy and family participation average 2.6 and 3.6 out of five stars, respectively.
+At the time of this writing, Rehabs.com has received feedback from five loved ones about the Haymarket Center.
+The feedback was mixed.
+Some gave stellar ratings and praised the ease of entry, but voiced complaints in regards to their specific programming and the quality of food.

 User ReviewsReview this Center